 One of the best ways to avoid a disappointing experience at a French restaurant is to let them know your dietary requirements in advance.
 It takes a little more planning and organization, but it’s worth the extra effort.
 I did this at the Auberge du Bon Terroir in Muides-sur-Loire.

-The chef and restaurant owner hadn’t created a meat-free dish in her restaurant before and she absolutely rose to the challenge.
+The chef and restaurant owner hadn’t created a meat-free dish in her restaurant before and she absolutely rose to the challenge for vegans in France.
 She created two courses using only produce from her garden and was as thrilled as I was with the results.
 If a French chef can serve you a delicious meal, they will.
 It’s just easier if they have a little warning.

 3. Get creative in the kitchen